TraekWells/personal-site/content/journal/impossible-list.md

 * Learn a full song on the guitar (January 16th, 2022)
 * Complete a 24 hour fast (January 31st, 2022)
-* Intermittent fast for at least 13 hours per day, for a full month (January 2022)
-* Go a month without alcohol (January 2022)
 * Learn five full songs on the guitar
+* Finish a half marathon
+* Finish a marathon

 ## Professional Goals